jokla/test_module_naoqi/README.md

 * `sayHelloWord()` : when called, the robot says "Hello word!";
 * `getJointValues (std::vector<std::string> jointNames)`: when called, the position angles of the joints defined in jointNames vector are returned.

 Once the module is running (in remote or in the robot) you can call the previous functions.
-You can find an example here:[test_client_naoqi](https://github.com/jokla/test_client_naoqi).
+You can find an example here: [test_client_naoqi](https://github.com/jokla/test_client_naoqi).